Jon Stewart: Criticism of television journalists

-Stewart is known as an outspoken, humorous critic of personality-driven media shows, in particular, those of the U.S. media broadcast networks such as CNN, Fox News, and MSNBC.
+Stewart is known as an outspoken, humorous critic of personality-driven media shows, in particular, those of the American media cable networks such as CNN, Fox News, and MSNBC.
 Critics say Stewart benefits from a double standard: he critiques other news shows from the safe, removed position of his "news satire" desk; Stewart asserts that neither his show nor Comedy Central purport to be anything other than satire and comedy.